deleonab/launch-webpage-on-ec2/README.md

 Once you're logged in, navigate to the EC2 dashboard by clicking on the "Services" menu at the top of the page.
 Under the "Compute" section, select "EC2."

+- Name your Instance
+- Choose an Amazon Machine Image (AMI) that runs Ubuntu.
+- Choose an Instance type of t2.micro as this is on the free tier and would not be charged.
+- Create Keypair .
+The private key will be downloaded to your machine on creation.
+- Configure Security Group.

+ Go to the security tab for the instance
+ Click on the security group
+ Go to the inbound rules of the Instance and open up the following ports.
+ Port 22 - To allow us to log into the instance via SSH to install Apache.
+ Port 80 - To allow http access to our instance through the Instance's public IP address.

+- Click "Launch Instances."

 3. Launch an EC2 Instance
 ![ec2](./images/ec2-1.png)
 ![ec2](./images/ec2-2.png)